47degrees/sbt-microsites/docs/src/main/tut/docs/settings.md

 micrositeAuthor := "47 Degrees"
 ```

-- `micrositeHomepage`: in the same way as we are seeing for other properties, this particular setting is used for the homepage url.
+- `micrositeHomepage`: this particular setting is used for the homepage url, similar to the way we've seen in other properties.
 This link is used in the footer-left link in the microsite.
 By default, the value is taken from the sbt setting `homepage`, but you can override it:

 ```
 micrositeHomepage := "http://www.47deg.com"